I shop online at a variety of retailers, and I like to share what I learn about different products with my readers.

 - Use on laminate, tile, hardwood, and low-pile carpet.
 Not suitable for high-pile carpet or black-colored floors.

 - Remove cables and small objects, such as toys or shoelaces, out of the way to avoid entanglement.

 - Place charging dock against a wall in a wide-open area.

 Cleaning the Brushes

-In the living run, I have a soft fluffy area rug and the bObsweep usually can't climb onto it.
-When I place it on the rug, it doesn't pick up a lot of the debris, which remains stuck between the fibers.
+I have a soft fluffy area rug in the living run, and the bObsweep usually can't climb onto it.
+When I place it on the rug, it doesn't pick up much debris, which remains stuck between the fibers.
 My ILIFE can get onto this fluffy rug and cleans it perfectly.

 Review of the Budget ILIFE A4s Robot Vacuum Cleaner